 Miss Diane Austry

-My research interests concern the development and evolution of mechanisms increasing social cohesion, with a particular focus on vocal and non-vocal communication as well as socio-emotional abilities in great apes and children.
-With this respect, I worked on post-conflict affiliation and communication in bonobos with Dr Zanna Clay at the University of Neuchâtel (Switzerland) in 2015.
-I then joined the University of Portsmouth to work on facial communication in great apes with Dr Marina Davila-Ross and Dr Guillaume Dezecache (based on my MSc Research) as well as on another project using infrared thermal imaging to measure emotional states in great apes and children with Dr M. Davila-Ross.
-In addition to my academic work, I had acquired strong fieldwork experience with various primate species, both in the laboratory and more remote areas in South America, Indonesia, and Africa.
+Before starting her PhD, Diane worked on post-conflict affiliation and communication in bonobos with Dr Zanna Clay at the University of Neuchâtel (Switzerland) in 2015.
+She then joined the University of Portsmouth to work on facial communication in great apes with Dr Marina Davila-Ross and Dr Guillaume Dezecache (based on her MSc Research) as well as on another project using infrared thermal imaging to measure emotional states in great apes and children with Dr M. Davila-Ross.

 - Evolution and development of emotions/empathy